 - Younger kids should trick or treat with an adult who can supervise their movements.

-From the Law Offices of John Day, we wish you and yours a happy and, more importantly, a safe Halloween.
+From The Law Offices of John Day, P.C., we wish you and yours a happy and, more importantly, a safe Halloween.
 We would love to see your trick-or-treaters in their costumes or with their loot, so be sure to post photos in the comments.
 Happy Halloween everyone!